Evaluating Website Technologies

 - to protect from new found intrusion techniques (such as hackers, viruses, or identity theft);

-- to new trends in user-usage and technology (such as the move to "responsive" developed sites since most users are now surfing on smaller screens and smartphones).
+- to new trends in user-usage and technology (such as the move to "responsive" developed sites since most users are now surfing on multiple screen sizes - such as smartphones, tablets, etc).

 - to improve SEO,